NorthernTempest/wandering_bastion/docs/lore/event/calendar.md

 There are 7 days per week.
 Each day is 24 hours long.
 Each day represents one rotation of [Dunfoyn](../place/planet/ordon/dunfoyn.md).
 Noon takes place at the local zenith of the common centre of orbit between [Ordon A](../place/planet/ordon/ordon-a.md) and [Ordon B](../place/planet/ordon/ordon-b.md).
 The days of the week, in order, are:

 - Sun Day, which is traditionally a day of rest.
+The solstices and equinoxes all fall on Sun Days.
 - Moon Day, which is traditionally a day of rest, but only pastoral or remote cultures follow this tradition anymore.
 Also, Dunfoyn doesn't have a moon, which is why people don't respect is a day of rest anymore.
 - Dues Day, a work day to pay off debts.
 - Winds Day, a work day of good fortunes.
 - Turns Day, a work day of making significant changes in your life.
 - Fest Day, a work day of revelry.
 - Star Day, which is traditionally a day of rest.
+Holidays that fall on Star Days tend to be reflective and quiet rather than celebratory.

 ### Hours